yannforget/spell-website/content/person/marius-gilbert.md

 ## Science communication

-Marius played an key role in the french-speaking national media during the COVID-19 pandemic, with numerous interventions throughout the pandemic.
-In September 2020, he published ["Juste un passage au JT (Luc Pire)"](https://www.amazon.fr/Juste-passage-au-Marius-Gilbert/dp/2875422464), which aimed to popularize the science behind the pandemic with the public and to share the experience of a scientist' journey at the nexus of political decision and communication in the media.
+Marius played a key role in the french-speaking national media during the COVID-19 pandemic, with numerous interventions throughout the pandemic.
+In September 2020, he published "Juste un passage au JT (Luc Pire)", which aimed to popularize the science behind the pandemic with the public and to share the experience of a scientist' journey at the nexus of political decision and communication in the media.
+He's now a regular columnist at the national journal Le Soir around the theme of science and society, and all these contributions can be found [here](https://www.lesoir.be/358546/dpi-authors/marius-gilbert).